Twitch and League of Legends still dominate streaming, but YouTube is catching up

 In case you’re wondering what games are producing all this viewership, well, it’s the usual suspects.
 League of Legends generally leads the pack, with Overwatch, Dota 2, CS:GO and Hearthstone hot on its heels.

-There’s still a lot of room for this industry to grow, it seems, but more importantly, there’s time and money contributing to its maturation and sustainability.
+There’s still a lot of room for this industry to grow, it seems, but, more importantly, there’s time and money contributing to its maturation and sustainability.

 0